Constantine II of Greece: Restoration of democracy and the referendum

 The Turkish invasion of Cyprus led to the downfall of the military regime, and Konstantinos Karamanlis returned from exile to become prime minister.
 The 1973 republican constitution was regarded as illegitimate, and the new administration issued a decree restoring the 1952 constitution.
 Constantine expected an invitation to return.
 On 24 July, he declared his "deep satisfaction with the initiative of the armed forces in overthrowing the dictatorial regime" and welcomed the advent of Karamanlis as prime minister.

 Following the appointment of a civilian government in November 1974 after the first post-junta legislative election, Karamanlis called a referendum, held on 8 December 1974, on whether Greece would restore the monarchy or remain a republic.
 Although he had been the leader of the traditionally monarchist right, Karamanlis made no attempt to encourage a vote in favour of restoring the monarch.
 The king was not allowed by the government to return to Greece to campaign for the restoration of constitutional monarchy.
 He was only allowed to broadcast to the Greek people from London on television.
 Analysts claim this was a deliberate act by the government to reduce the possibility of a vote in favour of restoration.

 Constantine, speaking from London, said he had made mistakes in the past.
-He said he would always be supportive of democracy in future and promised that his mother would stay away from the country.
+He said he would always be supportive of democracy in the future and promised that his mother would stay away from the country.
 Local monarchists campaigned on his behalf.
 The vote to restore the monarchy was only about 31% with most of the support coming from the Peloponnese region.
 Almost 69% of the electorate voted against the restoration of the monarchy and for the establishment of a republic.

 Post-reign

 Constantine remained in exile for 40 years after the vote in favour of the republic, living in Italy and the United Kingdom.
 He returned briefly for the first time in February 1981, which was to attend the funeral of his mother in the family cemetery of the former Royal Palace at Tatoi.
-The funeral was generally controversial, due to the little empathy generated by Queen Frederica and the royal family, which is why the government authorized him to stay only for six hours in the country.
+The funeral was generally controversial, due to the little empathy generated by Queen Frederica and the royal family, which is why the government authorised him to stay only for six hours in the country.
 His gesture of kissing the ground upon arrival in Greece was also polemic as it was considered an act of provocation for the antiroyalists.